 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to accrued Medicaid rebates, including controls over the assumptions used to estimate the allowance.
-These procedures also included, among others, (i) developing an independent estimate of the accrued Medicaid rebates by utilizing third-party prescription data, the terms of the specific rebate programs, and the historical trend of actual rebate claims paid, (ii) comparing the independent estimate to management's estimate to evaluate the reasonableness of the estimate, (iii) testing rebate programs, (iv) testing the completeness, accuracy and relevance of underlying data used by management, and (v) evaluating the significant assumptions used by management related to estimated percentages of medicine prescribed to qualified patients.
+These procedures also included, among others, (i) developing an independent estimate of the accrued Medicaid rebates by utilizing third-party prescription data, the terms of the specific rebate programs, and the historical trend of actual rebate claims paid, (ii) comparing the independent estimate to management's estimate to evaluate the reasonableness of the estimate, (iii) testing rebate claims processed by the Company, including evaluating those claims for consistency with the terms of the specific rebate programs, (iv) testing the completeness, accuracy and relevance of the underlying data used by management, and (v) evaluating the significant assumptions used by management related to estimated percentages of medicine prescribed to qualified patients.
 Evaluating management's assumptions involved evaluating whether the assumptions were reasonable considering (i) the consistency of the assumptions with historical trends, (ii) comparing assumptions and inputs to government prices, invoices, current payment trends, and other third-party data on a test basis where relevant, (iii) whether relevant company and industry specific considerations have been incorporated into the assumptions, and (iv) whether these assumptions were consistent with evidence obtained in other areas of the audit.